 Although the bombing campaign had received very positive publicity during the war, post-war the tide of public opinion began to turn against the campaign.
-By extension, this would come to mean that the aircrew themselves would be the subject of criticism.
+By extension, this would meant that the aircrew themselves became the subject of criticism.

 German ruins, photographed on a Cook’s Tour taken by Horace Bennett, 635 Squadron, in May 1945.